A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

-The key manipulation that both exploit is the same as in the above counterexample, but homes have even stronger incentives to misreport.
-Since HPDA and CRDA are dynamically envy-free, they cannot allow $h$ to match with $c_2$ if $h$ rejects $c_1$ at $t = 1$.
+The key manipulation that exploits HPDA is the same as in the above counterexample, but homes have even stronger incentives to misreport.
+Since HPDA is weakly fair and patience-free, it cannot allow $h$ to match with $c_2$ if $h$ rejects $c_1$ at $t = 1$.
 Hence, $h$ can only match with $c_2$ if it reports that $c_1$ is unacceptable.

-These results temper overly optimistic expectations of any non-wasteful mechanism's performance and motivate a search for a mechanism that is dynamically envy-free, strategy-proof, and, at least in some sense, limited in wastefulness.
-We develop this, partially, in our new mechanism.
+These results temper overly optimistic expectations of any non-wasteful mechanism's performance and motivate a search for a mechanism that is strategy-proof.
+We develop this in our next mechanism.
 Home Endowed Deferred Acceptance (HEDA) fixes a range of utility that a home can receive at any time period relative to its entry into the child welfare system; i.e., each home receives an endowment at each time period.
-Following this, homes receive their best justified envy-free placement within each endowment.
-We show that HEDA is strategy-proof, but it is not quite dynamically envy-free.
-We hypothesize that it is possible to derive a dynamically envy-free and strategy-proof mechanism, but it would exhibit serious deficiencies in wastefulness that defeat the purpose of fairness.
-We test the performance of HEDA in Section 5.
+Following this, we run home-proposing DA with proposals restricted to children within each home's endowment. \\~\